Skyshader77/Lacryma-Hydra/prologue.typ

 the best of the Empire's foot soldiers.

 Theodore went on ahead, vaulting over the corpses.
 Flavius followed suit.
 It was not his intent to spend a night in this murderer's haven.
+They would drag the vermin's hide from his den and expose his vile deeds to the populace.
+If they were lucky enough, the Emperor would grant them a public execution.
+Flavius' blood grew excited at the thought of seeing the butcher of men's head fly across the Hippodrome.
+The Medean crowd's applause was bliss to his ears.

 A screeching hiss interrupted their run.
 Flavius froze, his legs struggling to obey his mind.
 In front of them stood a mockery of a human head attached to a long neck.